adica/aws.lambda/README.md

 On 2015 Amazon introduces us [AWS Lambda functions](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) - a serverless compute platform for stateless code execution in response to triggers.

-Basically - you can split your code into small stateless functions (microservices) that execute in response to triggers.
+Basically - we split the code into small stateless functions (microservices) that execute in response to triggers.
 Those triggers can be:
 - HTTP request to specific end -point
 - File PUT event on s3 bucket
 - AWS SDK event call
 - New event on SQS (AWS queue system)

-When you use Lambda functions - you can reduce significantly server maintenance complexability (no need to launch server instance, configure it, handle scaling, monitoring, security, versioning etc.).
+When using Lambda functions - we reduce significantly server maintenance complexability (no need to launch server instance, configure it, handle scaling, monitoring, security, versioning etc.).

-Instead - all you need to do is to configure this functions with the AWS interface and deploy your code into it (just upload zip file).
+Instead - all we need to do is to configure this functions with the AWS interface and deploy the code into it (just by uploading zip file).

-Then you can continue working on new features or improve your current one’s, without worrying about all these infrastructure issues.
+Then continuing working on new features or improve current one’s, without worrying about all these infrastructure issues.

 ## How to use AWS lambda